logo

 Inter-State Flexibility

 Rhode Island has an Inter-State Flexibility agreement with 16 states.
-Teachers with a valid license from one of these states are exempt from completing additional testing or experience requirements and can apply for a Rhode Island certificate through the RIDE portal by submitting:
+Teachers with a valid license from one of these states are exempt from completing additional testing or experience requirements and can apply for a Rhode Island certificate through the RIDE Portal by submitting:

 • Out-of-state teaching credential